ESG and CSR: what's the difference?

 CSR is an approach - mostly voluntary - that is embedded in corporate management to strengthen the company's role in society.
 A CSR strategy plays a central role in anticipating and orienting corporate strategy towards a more sustainable business model that is resilient to climate change, regulations and social and societal developments

-In addition to anticipating and reducing risks and negative impacts, a robust CSR policy helps to improve the employer brand, mobilize employees, attract customers, differentiate and improve competitiveness, access sustainable financing...
+In addition to anticipating and reducing risks and negative impacts, a robust CSR policy makes it possible, through sustainable practices, to improve the employer brand, mobilize employees, foster healthy social dialogue, attract customers, differentiate and improve competitiveness, access sustainable financing...

 Complementarities and divergences between CSR and ESG

-CSR and ESG cover the same themes: climate, biodiversity, equality, working conditions, ethics, governance...
-The two concepts are therefore highly interdependent.
+CSR commitment and ESG criteria cover the same themes: climate, biodiversity, social responsibility, equality, working conditions, ethics, governance...
+These two concepts are therefore highly interdependent.

 Two logics, two timeframes, one common base